matthewearl/q1physrl/README.md

 ```
 git clone 'https://github.com/matthewearl/q1physrl.git'
-pip install -e q1physrl_env
+pip install -e q1physrl/q1physrl_env
 ```

-The environment ID is `Q1PhysEnv-v0`.
+The environment ID is `Q1PhysEnv-v0` which is registered by importing `q1physrl_env.env`.
 The environment accepts a single argument `config` which is an instance of `q1phys_env.env.Config`.
 See the docstring for this class for more details.

 ## Training